-While we always hope for the best, sometimes life does not go as we expect.
-If your child has received rejections from all of the medical schools that s/he has applied to, it may seem like the end of the world.
-Here are a few tips to help your future physician overcome this devastating experience:
+While we always hope for the best, sometimes life does not go as we plan.
+If your child has received rejections from all of the medical schools that they applied to, it may seem like the end of the world.
+Here are 4 tips to help your future physician overcome this devastating experience:

 1. Give them some time

 Our brains process rejection like physical injury.
 Each rejection from medical school feels like a kick or a punch.
 Understanding the science behind rejection can help us to understand that what we’re feeling is normal and experienced by everyone in a similar situation.
 Giving your child time to process the experience can be helpful.
 Encourage them to be kind and gentle to themselves as they grieve this lost opportunity.